kitschpatrol/tweakpane-plugin-color-plus/readme.md

 #### Tweakpane's built-in color handling

-This plugin is largely derrived from the core Tweakpane color input implementation — it (mostly) reuses the views and controllers, and only really makes significant changes to the model, where it replaces Tweakpane's bespoke color handling functionality with an implementation provided by the [Color.js](https://colorjs.io/) library.
+This plugin is largely derived from the core Tweakpane color input implementation — it (mostly) reuses the views and controllers, and only really makes significant changes to the model, where it replaces Tweakpane's bespoke color handling functionality with an implementation provided by the [Color.js](https://colorjs.io/) library.

 #### Pre-release Color.js version 0.6 dependency